Fire and rescue services

 More information:

-Bolivia experiences severe weather, including landslides and flooding.
+Bolivia experiences severe weather, including landslides, flooding and bushfires.

 If you plan to travel in the rainy season, confirm arrangements before you leave and check local weather reports.